 Students undertaking clinical placements are required to have the appropriate level of immunisation and PCI clearance.

-Prior to commencing placements, students will be advised by the Placements and Internships team to consult the University Health Practice to be immunised and screened for all infectious diseases recommended in the Immunisation Guidelines for Health Care Workers in South Australia 2014 Policy Guideline.
+Prior to commencing placements, students will be advised by the Placements and Internships team to consult the University Health Practice to be immunised and screened for all infectious diseases recommended in the Immunisation for Health Care Workers in South Australian Policy Directive.

 Failure to adhere to these guidelines will result in a student not being allowed to attend clinical placements.
 It is a student's responsibility to acquire their immunisation / screening record and take it with them to all clinical placements.

 As part of your course enrolment you are required to have blood tests to determine your immunity status to hepatitis A, B and C, HIV, measles, mumps, rubella, and chicken pox.
 You will also need to provide evidence of previous vaccinations for the aforementioned diseases, as well as pertussis, diphtheria, tetanus and polio.

 Note: Applicable to postgraduate psychology students only—you are not subject to all of the above unless requested by University staff however, you are required to complete the Worker Health Pre-Employment Immunisation and Tuberculosis Screening Questionnaire this is required for placements at The Queen Elizabeth Hospital (TQEH), Royal Adelaide Hospital (RAH) and Hampstead Rehabilitation Centre.

 As part of the requirements for your clinical placements, you must undertake screening for tuberculosis infection with the South Australian Tuberculosis Services (SATB) prior to any clinical placement.
 This is a South Australian Government requirement.